Is it time death penalty be abolished in India?

 First, an honest confession.
 When Demons & Demigods: Death Penalty in India (Oxford University Press; Rs 495) first reached me, I thought: “Another lawyer, and one with a criminal background, attempting to move out of the confines of a courtroom to write a book?
 Surely, must be drab and boring.
 Must have talked about court cases, murders, rapes, dacoity…” Yes, the author Aparna Jha has indeed written about court cases dealing with criminal offences in India but the ease with which she moves on from one case to another is commendable and praiseworthy.
 Each of the story, rather real life case, is intense, gripping and written in lucid language.
 Full marks to Jha for highlighting a subject (death penalty in India) which many shy away from.
 I am sure, like me, you too will put the book down once you have read it – cover to cover.

-Jha, a practising lawyer in the Supreme Court (SC) of India, through Demons & Demigods recounts how she successfully defended four death row inmates.
+Jha, a practising lawyer in the Supreme Court (SC) of India, through the book Demons & Demigods recounts how she successfully defended four death row inmates.
 They were serial killers who had hacked 10 able-bodied people to death.
 “They would carry bags full of arms – swords, rods, muzzle-loader guns – and would then take their victims, mostly gullible businessmen, to a hillock and kill them.
 The bodies were later discovered later by the cops: a half-eaten hand, a headless torso of a woman crawling with maggots.
 At times, these bodies were put in gunny bags.”

 This case, shares Jha, came to her through a letter dated December 23, 2011 by the Secretary, Supreme Court Legal Aid Services (a body that provides free legal aid to the poorer and weaker sections of society).
 She had to only defend one of the accused to begin with but by the time the matter was finally argued, she represented all the four accused.